 Law enforcement does engage in drone training for search and rescue scenarios involving lost persons, hostage situations, rapid deployment and other civilian operations.

 No matter, the source of the drones remain an enigma to be solved.
-At stevequayle.com, one resident of Yuma, Colorado posted that he was told the source of the drones was the Department of Homeland Security, which is unconfirmed:
+At stevequayle.com, one resident of Yuma, Colorado posted that he was told the source of the drones was the Department of Homeland Security, however, this has not been confirmed:

 Dear Steve, We live in Yuma county Colorado on a farm near the town of